What's happened

 How we got here

-The protests in Nepal in September 2025 were triggered by a social media ban and economic hardship, escalating into nationwide unrest that led to the collapse of Oli's government.
-A government-backed commission later found that security forces negligently fired on protesters, causing numerous deaths.
-Oli has denied ordering the violence, blaming infiltrators instead.
-The recent arrests follow the election of Prime Minister Balendra Shah, who campaigned on reform and justice.
+The protests in September 2025 were triggered by a social media ban and economic hardship, escalating into nationwide unrest that led to the collapse of Oli's government.
+An official commission found that security forces negligently fired on protesters, causing numerous deaths.
+Oli has denied ordering violence, blaming infiltrators instead.
+The recent arrests follow a landslide election victory for Prime Minister Balendra Shah's party, promising justice and reform.

 Go deeper